adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j-magnons.rst

 Template file
 =============

-Exchange template file (see :ref:`template-draft`) can be used to force the symmetry of the model or to filter the spin Hamiltonian.
+Exchange template file (see :ref:`template-draft`) can be used to forme the model or to filter the spin Hamiltonian.

 Filtering of the model